-Animal Services provides for the care, protection and control of animals that stray from their homes or are abused by their owners.
+Animal Services provides pet licensing, as well as for the care, protection and control of animals that stray from their homes or are abused by their owners.
 Since January 2009, the Mission Viejo Animal Services Center has handled this function for the City of Aliso Viejo.

 Information regarding nuisance wildlife is available on the California Department of Fish and Wildlife's website or by calling the enforcement line at 562-598-1032.